QUICK ANSWER

 Proration itself is not complicated.
 You are splitting a cost between the buyer and seller based on how much of the year each party owned the property.
 The math is division and multiplication.
 Nothing harder than what a calculator can do in two steps.

 The reason students miss proration questions on the Florida exam is not the math.
 It is the direction.
 Florida property taxes are paid in arrears, which means the tax bill for the current year is not due until the following year.
-That single fact reverses who owes whom at closing, and students who learned proration from a national textbook or a generic prep tool get the direction backwards on every Florida proration question.
+That single fact changes who owes whom at closing, and students who learned proration from a national textbook or a generic prep tool can get the direction backwards.

 Here is the mistake in one sentence: most students calculate the proration correctly and then credit it to the wrong party.
 They give the seller a credit when the seller should be debited, or they charge the buyer for taxes the seller already owes.
 On a question worth one point, the direction error turns a correct calculation into a wrong answer.

-This post teaches proration the way the Florida exam tests it.
-Every example uses the 365-day method (the standard on the Florida exam), accounts for Florida's in-arrears tax system, and walks through each step so you can see exactly where the money goes and why.
+This post teaches proration the way Florida candidates need to think about it.
+Every example uses a 365-day method unless the facts say otherwise, accounts for Florida's in-arrears tax system, and walks through each step so you can see where the money goes and why.

-The short version: Proration splits a cost between buyer and seller based on ownership days.
-In Florida, property taxes are paid in arrears (this year's taxes are paid next year).
+The short version: proration splits a cost between buyer and seller based on ownership days.
+In Florida, property taxes are paid in arrears.
 At closing, the seller has lived in the property for part of the current tax year but has not yet paid those taxes.
 The seller owes the buyer a credit for the seller's share of the unpaid taxes.
-The formula: annual cost divided by 365 equals the daily rate, then daily rate times the number of days the seller owned the property equals the seller's share, credited to the buyer.
-The direction is always: seller credits buyer for in-arrears taxes.
+The formula is annual cost divided by 365 for the daily rate, then daily rate times the number of seller days.
+The direction is seller credits buyer for unpaid in-arrears taxes.

 What This Post Covers